 Ageing pavements along with increasing numbers of seal layers will prove to be a challenge to maintain existing LoS.
 Much of Council's pavement is expected to reach the end of its useful life at roughly the same time due to being constructed between the mid-1950's and 1970's.
 Some pavement is going to require rehabilitation early due to the number of seal layers leading to seal layer instability (6+ layers).
-Seven seal layers pavements are expected to reach a 65-year life (30km/p/a \approx \$12M p/a). \Six seal layers - 58-year life (\approx 30km/p/a \approx \$14M p/a).
+Seven seal layers pavements are expected to reach a 65-year life $(30 \text{km/p/a} \approx \$12 \text{M p/a})$. \Six seal layers - 58-year life ($\approx 30 \text{km/p/a} \approx \14M p/a).

-Option 1 - status quo If sealed road management investments remain the same, the LoS will reduce and will increase the risk of failure.
-Some roads may have to revert to gravel if no additional investment is carried out.
+SEALED ROAD MANA AGEMENT Option 1 - status quo If sealed road management investments remain the same, the LoS will reduce and will increase the risk of failure.
+Some roads may have additional investment i to revert to gravel if no is carried out.
 Option 2 - increased investment Steadily increase the annual sealed road rehabilitation investment over the first 10 years of the strategy from \$3.3M in 2021/2022, to \$19.3M by 2030/2031 at which point this number is proposed to be smoothed to an extent for the remaining period of the strategy.

-SEALED ROAD MANAGEMENT

-(longer term) for the transport activity.
-This ris nown underinvestment is moderate (short term) to high sk will continue to increase over the next LTP period ent now, or a lower LoS is agreed. ve a 52% subsidy from Waka Kotahi NZ Transport

-Time period 2021 onwards

-Cost Steady increases from \$3.3M in 2021/22 to \$18.9M/annum by 2031 \$3M to \$4M per annum opex \$ 138M (inflated over LTP 2021-2031)
+The risk of not responding proactively to the known underinvestment is moderate (short term) to high (longer term) for the transport activity.
+This risk will continue to increase over the next LTP period unless there is a significant increase in investment now, or a lower LoS is agreed.
+This option assumes that will continue to receive a 52% subsidy from Waka Kotahi NZ Transport Agency for our total roading programme.
+Time period 2021 onwards Cost Steady increases from \$3.3M in 2021/22 to \$18.9M/annum by 2031 \$3M to \$4M per annum opex \$ 138M (inflated over LTP 2021-2031)

-Project Contribution to the Four Well Being